jduquennoy/Log4swift/README.md

 (this code compiles on Xcode 7.3, using swift 2.2)

 ### Formatters associated to appenders
-Formatters allows you to apply a specific formatting to your log message, either modifying the message to have it complying to some constraintes or adding information to the logged message.
+Formatters allows you to apply a specific formatting to your log message, either adding information to the logged message or modifying the message to have it complying to some constraintes.

+Formatters are associated to appenders.
+This way, you can log human readable logs to Xcode's console, while logging with more info regexp friendly format in a file.

 ### Log with closures
 Providing a closure instead of a string is pretty handy if the code that generates the message is heavy : the closure will only be executed if the logs are to be issued.
 No need to encapsulate the code in an if structure.